Atlanta Falcons Vs. New Orleans Saints: Bold Predictions For NFL Week 14 [Opinion]

 The Atlanta Falcons and New Orleans Saints are set to square off in an NFC South rivalry matchup.
 It is a game that has serious playoff implications for the Falcons, who are currently on the outside looking in.
 New Orleans is currently one of the top contenders in the NFC and currently alone at the top of their division.

-Matt Ryan and the Falcons are coming off of an embarrassing offensive showing against the Minnesota Vikings last week, as Falcons Wire noted.
+Matt Ryan and the Falcons are coming off of an embarrassing offensive showing against the Minnesota Vikings last week, Falcons Wire noted.
 They were only able to score nine points after the previous week looking like their dynamic offense from last season.
 Atlanta will be coming in knowing that this game in a must-win for them if they hope to make the playoffs.

 New Orleans, on the other hand, defeated the Carolina Panthers 31-21 last week.
 Alvin Kamara continued his impressive play, while Drew Brees was excellent as always.
 Very few people gave the Saints a chance to be serious playoff contenders this season, but no one can deny they are anymore.

 Needless to say, this week’s matchup will be entertaining to watch.
-These two teams hate each other and it is a big game for both teams’ playoff hopes.
+These two teams hate each other, and it is a big game for both teams’ playoff hopes.

 All of that being said, what bold predictions can be made for the Falcons vs. Saints game in Week 14?